System Procedure 3.4.1 Undergraduate Admissions

 The system office, in consultation with the colleges and universities, shall maintain the universal Minnesota State admission application form.

-1. The online application form and process must be accessible on the system website for use by all Colleges and universities.
+1. The online application form and process must be accessible on the Minnesota State website for use by all colleges and universities.

 2. Colleges and universities may accept applications from commercial online services, but all such applications must be identical in format and content to the Minnesota State online application form.